Social exclusion: Community exclusion

-Many communities experience social exclusion, such as racial (e.g. black), caste (e.g. untouchables or dalits in India), and economic (e.g. Romani) communities.
+Many communities experience social exclusion, such as racial (e.g. black or Romani), caste (e.g. untouchables or dalits in some regions in India), and economic communities.

 One example is the Aboriginal community in Australia.
 The marginalization of Aboriginal communities is a product of colonization.
 As a result of colonialism, Aboriginal communities lost their land, were forced into destitute areas, lost their sources of livelihood, were excluded from the labor market and were subjected to widespread unpunished massacres.
 Additionally, Aboriginal communities lost their culture and values through forced assimilation and lost their rights in society.
 Today, various Aboriginal communities continue to be marginalized from society due to the development of practices, policies and programs that, according to J. Yee, "met the needs of white people and not the needs of the marginalized groups themselves".
 Yee also connects marginalization to minority communities, when describing the concept of whiteness as maintaining and enforcing dominant norms and discourse.
 Poor people living in run-down council estates and areas with high crime can be locked into social deprivation.